lino-framework/book/docs/dev/install/index.rst

     An extended :term:`developer environment` suitable for developers who plan to potentially contribute to the :term:`Lino framework`.
 A bit more work to install, but more future-proof.

-  Production server

-    A dedicated server designed to host one or several :term:`production sites
-    <production site>`.

-  Demo server

-    A dedicated server designed to host a series of demo sites.